 Having an organized workspace can significantly increase your productivity.
-It may seem overwhelming to wrangle your desk into submission.
-With this workspace organization checklist, it’s much easier than you think!
+However, it may seem overwhelming to wrangle your desk into submission.
+But, with a workspace organization checklist, it’s much easier than you think!

 Create a filing system.
 Start by deciding how you’ll categorize items in your files.
 Project?
-Client?
-Accounts payable?
-Accounts receivable?
-You can have several, just don’t duplicate across them.
-Once you have the categorize, create a drawer or folder for each.
+Medical records?
+Financial or personal documents?
+You can have several, but try not to duplicate them.
+Once you have the categories, create a drawer or folder for each.
 Clearly label it.
 Within each category, create a means for alphabetically or numerically filing documents to make them easy to find later.

 - Sort paperwork.
-If your desk has piles and piles of paperwork on it, begin by sorting through them.
+If your desk has piles and piles of paperwork, begin by sorting through them.
 Anything that can be filed, immediately do so.
-Anything that can be discarded, immediately place in recycle bins or in a separate area to be shredded later.
+Anything that can be discarded should be directly placed in your recycling bin or in a separate area to be shredded later.
 Any remaining documents belong in a desktop bin.
-You can purchase stacking or vertical ones inexpensively at Staples or other office supply stores.
-Have them based on project or client – whatever makes sense for your business.
+You can purchase stacking or vertical letter trays inexpensively at Amazon or office supply stores.
+Have them based on the project, quarter, or whatever makes sense for your situation.

 - Organize your desktop.
-Pens, pencils, rulers and other items often wind up “lost” in the clutter on a desktop.
-Use pencil cups or other containers to store items like this, which you’d like to have close at hand rather than tucked in a drawer.
+Pens, pencils, rulers, and other items often wind up “lost” in the clutter on a desktop.
+Instead, use pencil cups or other containers to store things like this, which you’d like to have close at hand rather than tucked in a drawer.

 - Address your drawers.
-Use dividers or small bins to organize loose items such as pens, pencils, paper clips, and elastics.
+Use dividers or small bins to organize loose items such as post-its, paper clips, and elastics.
 Put items you use more frequently near the front and less used items towards the back.

 - Clean everything.
 Now that your desktop, files, and desk drawers are organized, break out the cleaning solution and a rag.
 Give everything, including your keyboard, computer, and monitor, a good cleaning.
 Finish off by vacuuming your chair and sweeping, mopping, or vacuuming the floor.

-Once you’ve done all these items, you’ll be feeling much more at ease in your workspace.
-If working through this list feels overwhelming, contact me to get help!
+Once you’ve done all these items, you’ll feel much more at ease in your workspace.
+Are you looking for more information like this?
+Signup for our newsletter!